 You may start to see organic FairTrade cane sugar in a few products on our shelves, especially where sugar plays a functional role.
 But overall, we are not selling more sweet foods, and the food we sell is not getting sweeter.

 Further, you’ll see a stamp on shelf tags where foods do contain any “free sugars” at all – we don’t stock any of these lines lightly!
-In 2020 we are also highlighting any new additions with cane sugar, while everyone gets used to the change.
+For the first 12 months we are also highlighting any new additions with cane sugar, while everyone gets used to the change.
 Going forward, we will keep an eye on new research and adjust our policies and practices accordingly.

 As ever, we hope our current guidelines and practices enable us to sell the best groceries we can, for people and planet.